Adarsh0333/House_Price_Prediction/README.md

 # 🏡 House Price Prediction App

-This is an end-to-end Machine Learning project that predicts house prices based on various features such as area, number of bedrooms, bathrooms, and other amenities.
+This is an end-to-end Machine Learning project that predicts house prices based on features such as area, number of rooms, and various amenities.

+The model is deployed using **Streamlit**, allowing users to interactively input values and get real-time predictions.

+---

 ## 🚀 Features
-- Predicts house prices using trained ML model
+- Predict house prices using Machine Learning
-- Built using Stochastic Gradient Descent (SGD) / Linear Regression
-- Interactive web app using Streamlit
-- Real-time predictions based on user input
+- Real-time predictions through Streamlit UI
+- Handles categorical and numerical data
+- Clean and interactive interface

+---

 ## 🧠 Technologies Used
 - Python